renisac/O365-Management-and-Log-Scripts/source/TEMPLATE_for_resource_README.md

 Microsoft license/tenant level, &c.

-### How to run the script
+### How to run the code

-Essentially, the --help information if not available directly via the script.
+Essentially, the --help information if not available directly at runtime, including any prereqs if code involves compiling binaries.

 ### Known issues